Applying for a death certificate

 Until further notice all people over the age of 12 must wear a mask if visiting our office, unless you have a lawful reason not to.

 We are using the Check in Qld App to help keep you safe when you attend the Brisbane registry.
 Download and set up the app before you arrive for a quick check in.

 Most of the time you will not need to apply for a death certificate, the funeral director will register the death and apply for an official death certificate on your behalf when you organise the funeral.

 Fill in the death certificate application form if you need:

 - a replacement death certificate.

-A standard death certificate shows the full details of the death record and is a recognised identity document that informs government agencies and financial institutions that a person has passed away.
+An official death certificate shows the full details of the death record and is a recognised identity document that informs government agencies and financial institutions that a person has passed away.

 If the death took place in another Australian state, contact the registry in that state or territory to get the certificate.